Did anyone monitor seismic activity at Mount Nyiragongo? | DW | 26.05.2021

 Aid agencies have set up a temporary refugee camp in the Busasamana sector of Rubavu for people fleeing Goma and nearby villages.
 More than 600 people have so far sought refuge there, as schools in the district have had to close.

-The DR Congo government said a 1.7 km (1.1 mile) stretch of road connecting Goma to the north of the province was covered with lava, blocking the movement of people and goods.
+The government of the Democratic Republic of Congo announced that a 1.7-kilometer (1.1-mile) stretch of road connecting Goma to the north of the province was covered with lava, blocking the movement of people and goods.
 Some 280,000 people were displaced by conflict and fighting in the area before the eruption.

-According to DW's Jack Kahorha, government officials are nowhere to be seen.
+DW's Kahorha reports that government officials are nowhere to be seen.
 "There is no communication on the part of government to tell people what to do and how to keep safe," he said.

-"There is no assistance coming in right now and we do not know what the Congolese government is doing to help."
+"There is no assistance coming in right now" Kahorha said, "and we do not know what the Congolese government is doing to help."

-Multiple cracks in the earth have emerged in Goma in the last day, some several hundred meters long across the city's main boulevards.
+Multiple cracks in the earth have emerged in Goma in the past day, some several hundred meters long, across the city's main boulevards.
 Some are spewing water, possibly from nearby Lake Kivu.

 "The opening of these cracks on the roads like this is terrifying," said Joseph Mapendo, a 32-year-old motorbike taxi driver.
 "They should tell us if we should evacuate the town or